-The Interprofessional Education (IPE) Representative acts as a liaison between the students and the faculty involved in the IPE curriculum and she/he has the opportunity to discuss and provide input to the curriculum.
-The IPE representative also serves as the Inter-professional Healthcare Students' Association (IPHSA) representative.
-The IPHSA representative is involved in planning and running IPE social events and educational activities for students with a goal of promoting interprofessionalism among the 11 heath care professionals at the University of Toronto.
+The Interprofessional Education (IPE) Representatives act as a liaison between the students and the faculty involved in the IPE curriculum and she/he has the opportunity to discuss and provide input to the curriculum.
+The IPE representatives also serve as the Interprofessional Healthcare Students' Association (IPHSA) representative.
+The IPHSA representative is involved in planning and running IPE social events and educational activities for students with a goal of promoting interprofessionalism among the 11 heath science programs at the University of Toronto.

-The Sports Representatives plan sporting related events for the entire class (e.g., Blue Jays[TM] games, rock climbing, skating at Nathan Phillip square, etc.) and coordinate intramurals, both with the other rehabilitation students as well as SLP specific teams (if there are enough players within the class).
+The Athletic Representatives plan sporting related events for the entire class (e.g., Blue JaysTM games, rock climbing, skating at Nathan Phillip square, etc.) and coordinate intramurals, both with the other rehabilitation students as well as SLP specific teams (if there are enough players within the class).